Advertisement

 Do GCD and LCM work with decimals?

 GCD and LCM are designed for whole numbers.
-The calculator internally converts your inputs to integers by removing decimal parts before running the GCD or LCM algorithm.
+The calculator internally converts your inputs to integers by removing decimal parts before running the algorithm.